 - A determination whether or not a student is responsible for violating a policy (or several policies) will be determined and a sanction, if appropriate, will be communicated either immediately following the hearing or within four calendar days

-All meetings/panels are closed to all persons, except for the person(s) charged of violating policy, witnesses, the accusing party(ies), support person(s), the staff member or Student Conduct Panel, referring staff, and other University officials as approved by the Coordinator for Student Conduct or Dean of Students.
+All meetings/panels are closed to all persons, except for the person(s) charged of violating policy, witnesses, the accusing party(ies), support person(s), the staff member or Student Integrity Panel, referring staff, and other University officials as approved by the Assistant Director for Parent Communication and Student Conduct or Dean of Students.

-An audio recording will serve as the single verbatim record of all hearings.
+An audio recording will serve as the single verbatim record of Student Integrity Panel hearings.
+Administrative hearings and Dean of Students hearings are not recorded.
 The recording is the sole property of Trinity University.
 No court reporters or additional recording devices are permitted.
 Recordings will not be destroyed until it is certain that the decision of the hearing body will not be appealed.

 Any student who has a right of appeal in the case has the right to listen to this recording but will not be provided a copy, be allowed to make a copy, nor remove the tape from the Dean of Students’ office.